 Here's our scoop on onsite Walt Disney World Resort accommodations for families, from the top choice for a cheap spot to sleep to the best value for deluxe, spacious accommodations.

 Disney's Value Resort Hotels

 Going the Value lodging route at Walt Disney World Resort means you'll likely need to make a trade-off.
 On the plus side, Value Resort Hotels are the most affordable among all Walt Disney World Resort accommodations, offering low rates along with exaggerated Disney design flair -- from the 41-foot-tall Rubik's Cube adorning Disney's Pop Century Resort to the three-story electric guitars found at Disney's All-Star Music Resort.
-On the negative side, the rooms are the smallest, averaging around 260 square feet.
+On the negative side, the rooms are small, averaging around 260 square feet.

 If you're pinching pennies, you'll need to pay special attention to extra Value category expenses, like in-room refrigerators (around $10 per night) and additional guest surcharges ($10 per adult per night for more than two adults in a room).
-Still, even with add-ons, it's hard to beat the deal that the Value category delivers.
+Still, even with extra amenities, it's hard to beat the deal that the Value category delivers.
 For travelers on a tight budget, who have a tight-knit crew to match, Value Resort Hotels are a fine option.

 Family Favorite: For its pop culture theme, retro TV dinner options (try Mom's buttermilk fried chicken) and a groovy "Hippy Dippy" pool with squirting flowers, the Pop Century Resort is a classic family favorite.